emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

     > class(TRUE)
     [1] Logical

-This data is used in boolean operations.
+This data is the results of a comparison.
 Logical data can only be the following:

 TRUE (T),  FALSE (F), NA

 Example:

     > x <- 5
-    > x >= 4
+    > x >= 4 # is x greater than or equal to 4?
     [1] TRUE

 When we typed x >= 4 into the console, we are asking "Is x greater than or equal to 4?".
 R will then tell us that statment is TRUE.
 You can also substitute the full spelling of TRUE and FALSE with T and F.

-Here are all the boolean operators you can use:

-- greater than: >
-- less than: <
-- greater than or equal to: >=
-- less than or equal to: <=
-- exactly equal to: ==
-- not equal to: !=
-- not x: !x
-- x or y: x|y
-- x and y: x&y

 <h4> Numeric </h4>

 These are values such as 2 and 2.5
 Can perform regular arithmetic with these objects, like we have been doing earlier in the lesson.

-Here are all the arithmetic operators:
-- addition: +
-- subtraction: -
-- division: /
-- multiplication: *
-- exponential: ^ OR **

 <h4> Integer </h4>
-Can specify that the value is an integer by putting “L” after it
+Can specify that the value is an integer by putting “L” after it.
+Integers cannot contain decimals.

     > x <- 2
     > y <- 2L